 As we said, you've got to build everything to get started.
 You get all the cardboard in the box that you need to get going and, as you might have guessed, there is nothing to stop you from using the pre-cut templates to make more.
 That way you can build over and over again.

-The different sets start easy - the RC Car took us around 20 minutes to make - but can become difficult with more complexities.
+The different sets start easy - the RC Car took us around 20 minutes to make because we took extra time to decorate - but can become difficult with more complexities.
 The piano has an estimated build time of around 3 hours, for example.

 Each model comes with a set of dedicated tutorials all displayed on the Switch and these can be taken at your own speed.
 Get the hang of a series of repeated steps and you can skip through, while complicated steps can be rewound and played back.
 It's all very intuitive.

 Once you've followed the instructions there's no reason why you can't go off piste and create your own take on the instructions.
-In our play, we turned a simple RC Car into a cute ladybird.
-Others in the room went for more menacing extremes, like an elephant that had felt tip pens sticking out the front to mark their victims in battle.
+In our play both at a demo morning at Nintendo and at home with three under 12-year-olds, we turned a simple RC Car into a cute ladybird, an elephant, and a take on a battle bot.
+The options are only limited by your imagination and what stationary you have to hand.

 And that's the point here, it's about being able to build something quite easily, and then rebuild it or customise it how you want over and over again.
 If something gets torn, damaged or broken, just build a replacement or patch it up with Sellotape.

 It's a great way of expressing creativity - something that's completely different to the way we've become accustomed to with toys usually.
 This isn't another hunk of plastic clogging up your living room.
 It's something that's designed to be fixed and customised.
 Like Lego, in some respects, origami in others.

 Much of the play with Nintendo Labo is experimental.
 There are no levels to complete, no baddies to beat, just fun to be had.